List of medical wikis: Open licensed

-Radiopaedia

-Radiopaedia is a wiki-based international collaborative radiology educational resource with reference articles, radiology images, and patient cases.
-It is aimed at registrars, residents and consultant radiology staff.
-An iPhone/iPad application was released in 2009.

-Users of the site are free to add and edit content as well as to maintain their own case library.
-In an attempt to reduce vandalism and peer-review content, an editorial team moderates changes to ensure that the presented material is as accurate and relevant as possible.

-WikiAnesthesia

-WikiAnesthesia is a collaboratively-developed anesthesia knowledge base whose educational mission is to provide the global anesthesia community with a free, open-access, crowd-sourced repository of anesthesia knowledge.
-Content is provided by anesthesia providers and covers a wide range of topics in the field of anesthesiology.

 WikiDoc

 WikiDoc (alternatively spelled Wiki Doc) is a medical wiki encyclopedia where contributors are not required to have credentials in a biomedical field.
 WikiDoc was started in December 2005 by C. Michael Gibson, of Harvard Medical School.
 The original content came from Gibson's chief residency notes, board review notes, and content from a variety of copyleft sources including The U.S. National Library of Medicine, the U.S. Centers for Disease Control, Wikipedia, and Ask Dr Wiki.
-WikiDoc differs from Wikipedia in the following ways: it is oriented more to medical professionals, and has medical news, a toolbar to search internet on the right hand side to gather articles, guidelines and slides, a toolbar on the left to see what page most people looked at next, and a board review course (in Beta testing).
+WikiDoc is oriented more to medical professionals.

 WikEM

 WikEM is a wiki-based website and mobile application oriented towards emergency medicine clinicians.
 It started as a database created from notes and checklists of residents at the Harbor-UCLA emergency medicine residency program, but is now open to all clinical providers.
 WikEM was launched in 2009.
 Its mobile application is available for iOS and Android, and functions in an offline environment.
 It calls itself The Global Emergency Medicine Wiki.